MMRibot/LogIt_App/README.md

 I will be building a minimalistic Log application using the NodeJs framework, HapiJs.

-With this app the you will be able to take note of your progress, by creating logs of your daily performance in whichever area you wish.
+With this app you will be able to take note of your progress, by creating logs of your daily performance in whichever area you wish.

 This app will start-off small and simple, allowing you to create new logs,